Since many of my products use essential oils, I thought I would break down a bit of information about aromatherapy, its uses and benefits.

 Inhalation, Vaporization, Deodorizing

-Aromatherapy, combined with deep breathing, can be very calming for the respiratory and nervous system.
-Vaporizing essential oils in your home or office can have a peaceful and stress-reducing the effect, and leave behind a delicate scent.
+Aromatherapy, combined with deep breathing, can be very calming for the respiratory and nervous systems.
+Vaporizing essential oils in your home or office can have a peaceful and stress-reducing effect, and leave behind a delicate scent.

 Skincare and Baths

 Always be careful to properly dilute aromatherapy oils.
 A great way to do so, and to enjoy them to the fullest, is to add 3-5 drops to a bath premixed in oil, milk or salts.
 They are also amazing in your skincare products as they have a direct healing action on the skin.
 See my natural Rain Natural Skincare products.

 While ice is the most common go-to for sprains and swelling, an aromatherapy compress can be beneficial for minor skin irritations, joint traumas, and fatigued muscles.